Statistics Explained

 To help other countries to advance their economies, the EU’s own economies must also remain on a sustainable development path.
 Macroeconomic stability in the EU is therefore one pillar of the Union’s contribution to implementing the SDGs.
 In addition, the EU seeks to make its economy greener.
 In a global context, where consumption patterns in one region can severely impact production patterns elsewhere, it is particularly important that prices reflect the real costs of consumption and production.
 They should include payments for negative externalities caused by polluting activities or other activities that damage human health and the environment.
 Moreover, the EU has pointed out that environmental taxes may offer opportunities to reduced taxes in other areas, for example on labour.

 According to the Treaty on the Functioning of the European Union, government debt should not exceed 60 % of GDP in EU Member States.
-As a consequence of the COVID-19 crisis and related public spending, the EU’s overall debt-to-GDP ratio rose sharply in 2020 to reach 90.0 %, which is a 12.3 percentage point increase compared with 2019.
-In 2021 and 2022, the EU’s debt-to-GDP ratio fell by 2.0 and 4.0 percentage points compared with the previous year, respectively.
-In 2022, the ratio thus stood at 84.0 %, which is 2.1 percentage points higher than five years earlier.
+As a consequence of the COVID-19 crisis and related public spending, the EU’s overall debt-to-GDP ratio rose sharply in 2020 to reach 90.0 %, which is a 12.2 percentage point increase compared with 2019.
+Since then, however, the EU’s debt-to-GDP ratio has fallen again, reaching 81.7 % in 2023.
+While this is 8.3 percentage points lower than the 2020 peak, it is still 1.8 percentage points higher than the 2018 value of 79.9 %.

 ‘Greening’ the taxation system remains a challenge